NREL/HPC/docs/Documentation/Systems/Vermilion/modules.md

 The python in this environment is very up to date, version 3.10.0.
 It also contains many important packages including: numpy, scypi, matplotlib, pandas, jupyter, and jupyter-lab.

 ## Examples

-The directory /nopt/nrel/apps/210929a/example contains some simple build and run scripts.
-The directory /nopt/nrel/apps/210929a/example/vasp contains information about running VASP.
-These are discussed in more detail in the page [Running on Vermilion](./running.md).
+Example build and run scripts are discussed in more detail on the page [Running on Vermilion](./running.md).
+Information about running VASP on Vermilion can be found on the [VASP page](../../Applications/vasp.md).